 - If marital status is “married”, you should pay attention whether the person has named the spouse.
 If yes, go and check spouse’s profile as well.

 - Also in About section, see if any people have been listed as family members.
 Check the profiles of people who are listed as family members.

 - Now pay attention to the status updates made by the person.
 Language used tells a lot about the person.
 Look for the signs of maturity in thoughts and words in the messages posted by the person.

 - If a person uses abusive language, or very casual language against women –you better think twice before accepting friend request from this person.

 - You should also see if there are any common friends.
 If there are, you might want to ask a common friend about his/her opinion.

 - Once you have accepted friend request of a stranger, you should go slow in developing a friendship or relationship.
-Take your time and keeping judging the person.
+Take your time and keep judging the person.

 - You should not share your address or phone number with a person whom you can not completely trust.
 A person might sound an absolute gem to you but if there are no pressing reasons, you better take your time before sharing address or phone number.

-- If you want to, first share mobile phone number only (do not share your landline / fixed line telephone number because this can give away your home/office address).
-Talk to the person over the phone and take your time in making an opinion.
+- If you want to, first share mobile phone number only (do not share your landline / fixed line telephone number because these numbers can give away your home/office address).
+Talk to the person over mobile phone and take your time in making an opinion.

 - Do not send any such messages to your friends which could later be used to blackmail you.
 Remember, all your messages will remain in the history of your friend’s Facebook inbox.
 Be careful about what you write.

-- Never send any revealing photos of yours via Facebook chat or inbox.
-Once sent, you lose control on those photos as your friend can save a copy of them.
+- Never send any revealing photos of yours via Facebook chat, inbox, email or any other means.
+Once sent, you lose control on those photos.
+Your friend can save copies of such photos.

 - Do not agree to meet a new friend until complete trust has been established.
 Even after that, you should first try to meet in a get-together, party or a similar function.